 Bay Minette real estate is some of the most expensive in Alabama, although Bay Minette house values don't compare to the most expensive real estate in the U.S.

-Bay Minette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Bay Minette isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bay Minette are a mix of both white- and blue-collar jobs.
 Overall, Bay Minette is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bay Minette who work in office and administrative support (13.10%), food service (10.76%), and sales jobs (10.45%).

 As is often the case in a small city, Bay Minette doesn't have a public transportation system that people use for their commute.